Checklist Before Applying For First Time Home Loan

 Fixed rates usually have slightly higher interests than those on the best variable rate deal-but the risk is less compared to variable rate.

 So, if you don’t want to pay for a higher monthly payment when the market fluctuates, choose a predictable monthly payment Opt for a fixed rate mortgage payable within 15 or 30 years.
-But, there are satisfied borrowers who opt for variable rates and don’t mind sudden interest rate fluctuations.

 Regardless of your mortgage category, it is always important to make sure that you understand how your mortgage works so you can save more money and use it for other purposes.